 Amongst Mauritius offshore entities, only GBC1 companies are legally allowed to offer financial services.
-Such activities usually require to secure a financial service license with the relevant Mauritius administration, most often the Financial Services Commission.
+Such activities usually require securing a financial service license with the relevant Mauritius administration, most often the Financial Services Commission.
 Please find below more information on business setup and licensing requirements for the most popular financial services entities:

 The Mauritius forex brokerage company (currency derivatives licensed investment dealer)

-- Licensing requirements also include: i) a minimum capital requirement of US$21,000 (MUR700,000) and ii) cash and cash equivalent assets corresponding to 10% of all outstanding liabilities and iii) submission of 3 years financial projections, business plan and a quality AML/CFT program;
+- Licensing requirements also include: i) a minimum capital requirement of US$21,000 (MUR700,000); and ii) cash and cash equivalent assets corresponding to 10% of all outstanding liabilities; and iii) submission of 3 years financial projections, business plan and a quality AML/CFT program;

-- While Mauritius used to be amongst the prime jurisdictions forex businesses, the Mauritius Financial Services Commission is reluctant to grant new licenses and has recently deregistered multiple offshore forex businesses for non compliance with AML/CFT obligations;
+- While Mauritius used to be amongst the prime jurisdictions forex businesses, the Mauritius Financial Services Commission is reluctant to grant new licenses and has recently deregistered multiple offshore forex businesses for non-compliance with AML/CFT obligations;

 - Best uses for a Mauritius forex company: Mauritius is an attractive jurisdiction for forex businesses which have already have several years in the industry and now want to serve their customers with a low cost / low tax licensed entity.

 The Mauritius collective investment scheme fund (CIS licensed fund)